This year's extreme weather showed that the Pentagon is not ready for climate change

 During the Obama administration, the disconnect between military leaders and the experts who craft climate guidance was vast, but under Trump, the divide has worsened.

 With a commander-in-chief uninterested in and dismissive of the threat, the military has responded in kind.
 Social-media accounts related to naval energy, climate, and environmental efforts have all been shut down.
 The task force on climate change, which the Navy spokesperson says is “still active,” does not appear to have done much recently.
 Its current website lists the director as Rear Adm.
 Timothy Gallaudet, who has been acting administrator of the National Oceanic and Atmospheric Administration since October 2017.
-(A NOAA spokesperson referred comment to the Navy.
-The Navy spokesperson did not clarify who is directing the task force currently.)
+(The Navy spokesperson said Rear Adm.
+John Okon now directs the task force.)

 The national climate assessment, which extensively detailed the security risks of climate change at home and abroad, landed with a thud across the same executive branch agencies tasked with producing it.
 EPA acting administrator Andrew Wheeler said he had not read it.
 Trump said he did not believe it.
 The Pentagon, which contributed to the assessment, never commented publicly about it.